ocassetti/ocassetti.github.io/_posts/ml-ds-best-practices/2018-01-15-performance-generality-trade-off.md

 ```

-The figure below show the 3 normal distributions used in `normalFowardDist`.
+The figure below shows the 3 normal distributions used in `normalFowardDist`.

 {% include image.html img="/assets/images/ml-ds-best-practices/unnamed-chunk-4-1.png" caption="Histogram normal distribution" %}

-We can call  `normalFowardDist` very easily to check that everything work as expected:
+We can call  `normalFowardDist` very easily to check that everything works as expected:

 ```r